Shellability of $3$-Cut Complexes of Squared Cycle Graphs: Introduction

 This paper is organized as follows: In \Cref{section:prel}, we provide the necessary preliminaries related to graph theory and simplicial complexes.
 In \Cref{section:mainproof}, we give the proof of \Cref{theorem:main}.
 This section is divided into two subsections.
-To prove \Cref{theorem:main}, we define an order in the facets of $\Delta_3(W_n)$ and in \Cref{subsection:shelling order}, we show that this order is a shelling order.
-In \Cref{subsection:spanning facets}, we characterize and count the number of spanning facets for the shelling order to conclude the number of spheres appearing in the wedge in the homotopy type of $\Delta_3(W_n)$.
+To prove \Cref{theorem:main}, we define an order in the facets of $\Delta_3(C_n^2)$ and in \Cref{subsection:shelling order}, we show that this order is a shelling order.
+In \Cref{subsection:spanning facets}, we characterize and count the number of spanning facets for the shelling order to conclude the number of spheres appearing in the wedge in the homotopy type of $\Delta_3(C_n^2)$.
+Finally, in \Cref{section:future_directions}, based on our SageMath data, we propose several conjectures and questions about the shellability and homotopy types of the complexes $\Delta_k(C_n^p)$.